UB-Mannheim/RaiseWikibase/README.md

 The insert rate in pages per second is shown at Figure 1a for wikitexts and at Figure 1b for items.
 Every data point correspond to a batch of ten thousands pages.
 At Figure 1a six different data points correspond to six repeated experiments.
 At Figure 1b two colors correspond to two repeated experiments and three shapes of a data point correspond to three cases: 1) circle - each claim without a qualifier and without a reference, 2) x - each claim with one qualifier and without a reference, and 3) square - each claim with one qualifier and one reference.

-## Creating a mini Wikibase instance in a few minutes
+## Creating a mini Wikibase instance with thousands entities in a few minutes

 The script `miniWikibase.py` fills a fresh Wikibase instance with some structured and unstructured data in roughly 30 seconds.
 The data include 8400+ properties from Wikidata, two templates, a page with SPARQL examples, a page with a sidebar and modules.
 Check the folder `texts` containing unstructured data and add there your own data.
 Information about the Wikidata properties is queried through the Wikidata endpoint and it takes a few seconds.
 Run:
 ```shell